Module 09: The Unified Brain — Foundation Models in Autonomous Driving

 Indian Institute of Technology Madras · Chennai, India

-Graduated with honors; led hostel council committees and secured top-1% rankings in national olympiads.
+Graduated with honors; led hostel council committees.

 A curated selection of recent publications and projects that explore robust perception, generative modeling, and multi-agent systems at scale.